Irrfan Khan: An Actor Par Excellence, Who Left Too Soon

 Remembering his legacy on his first death anniversary

 “I suppose in the end, the whole of life becomes an act of letting go.
 But what always hurts the most is not taking a moment to say goodbye”Irrfan Khan in his final scene from Life of Pi

-Irrfan, in the heartbreaking final scene from Life of Pi, spoke of exactly what we feel today.
+Irrfan, in the heartbreaking final scene from Life of Pi, spoke of exactly what we felt at his passing.
 An actor par excellence, his talents did not know any bounds.